June 18-24, 2023

 THE SUMMER PIANO INSTITUTE is open to rising 8th-12th graders.
 Musical activities for the week include private lessons, master classes and lecture-demonstrations with members of the Baylor piano faculty, theory class and computer theory drill, keyboard skills classes in the Clavinova digital labs, videos of famous artists, regular practice periods, and student and faculty recitals.

-THE COST for the Summer Piano Institute is $515, including tuition, fees, dormitory, and meals.
-The cost for commuting students is $355, including tuition and lunch.
+THE COST for the Summer Piano Institute is $615, including tuition, fees, dormitory, and meals.
+The cost for commuting students is $445, including tuition and lunch.

-Piano students:Return the APPLICATION and send a LETTER OF RECOMMENDATION from your teacher and a RECORDED AUDITION prior to May 15.
+Piano students:Return the APPLICATION and send a LETTER OF RECOMMENDATION from your teacher and a RECORDED AUDITION prior to May 8.
 Audition material should include two or more contrasting selections.
-Acceptable formats: CD, DVD, a link to a streaming service such as YouTube or Vimeo (no advertisements, please), or the following digital formats on a DVD or flash drive: MP3, AAC, MP4, (please, no AVI, WMV, FLV, or MOV).
-Applicants will be notified of acceptance by June 5.
+REQUIRED FORMAT: a link to a streaming service such as YouTube or Vimeo (no advertisements, please) or a link to an online cloud service such as Dropbox or Box.
+If the links are password protected, please be sure to include the appropriate information for access.
+Applicants will be notified of acceptance by June 1

-Assistant Professor of Piano and Director of Collaborative Piano.
 Collaborative pianist and soloist.
 Recitalist in Japan, Canada, South Korea, and the United States.
 Performs with clarinetist Christopher Ayer as Duo Karudan throughout the U.S. B.M., Tohogakuen School of Music, Japan; M.M. and Graduate Diploma, New England Conservatory; D.M.A., The University of Texas at Austin.